REAILAB/SolarMiner/README.md

 git clone https://github.com/REAILAB/SolarMiner.git
 ```
 ## 3. Citition
-If you are interested in SolarMiner, for more information, you can read our paper
+If you are interested in SolarMiner, for more information, you can read our paper (Published in Progress in Energy)

-DOI: 10.1088/2516-1083/ae4a7d
+DOI: 10.1088/2516-1083/ae4a7d (OA)

 https://iopscience.iop.org/article/10.1088/2516-1083/ae4a7d